JamieBarlow/weekend-bankhol/README.md

 ## Features :heavy_check_mark:

+- Bank holidays are calculated using the [UK Government Bank Holidays API](https://www.api.gov.uk/gds/bank-holidays/#bank-holidays), which returns bank holiday data in JSON format.
+Depending on the year selected, this is parsed and added to a list of bank holiday dates (from the current year and late previous year, due to processes overlapping calendar years).
+- Weekend dates are calculated using the [JavaScript Date object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date).
+Again this includes some overlap into the previous and next calendar year.
+- Your organisation may have extra holidays or office closures, which are not accounted for in the standard list of bank holidays or weekends.
+The app therefore allows you to enter further dates individually ('DD/MM/YYYY' format).
+Clicking 'Add' will add this to a display list, and also to the collection of 'non-processing' dates that are factored into the calculation.
 - The web app can currently be run in 2 different ways, depending on use-case and enterprise access privileges:
   - Via Node.js, using Express to host the app via local server
   - Via 'Live Server' extension within the VSCode editor